danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^soon]: Eric Snodgrass & Winnie Soon, "API practices and paradigms: Exploring the protocological parameters of APIs as key facilitators of sociotechnical forms of exchange." *First Monday* [Online], 24.2 (2019).

-[^extension]: *Extension* was sponsored by Galerie der Gegenwart (Gallery of Contemporary Art) of the Hamburger Kunsthalle (Hamburg Art Museum).
+[^extension]: *Extension* was sponsored by the Galerie der Gegenwart (Gallery of Contemporary Art) of the Hamburger Kunsthalle (Hamburg Art Museum).
 Despite the disproportionate number of submissions by female artists, only male artists were selected as finalists.
 After the decision was announced, Sollfrank went public.
-Some documentation of *Female Extension* can be found at http://www.artwarez.org/femext/index.html.
+Some documentation for *Female Extension* can be found at http://www.artwarez.org/femext/index.html.

 [^obn]: Old Boys Network (OBN) is widely regarded as the first international Cyberfeminist alliance and was founded in 1997 in Berlin.
 See https://www.obn.org/.

 [^hack]: Sollfrank employs Thomas Wulffen's phrase, in Cornelia Sollfrank, "Hacking the Art Operating System", interviewed by Florian Cramer, Chaos Computer Club, Berlin (2001).

-[^nag]: Since 1997, there are five different versions of *nag* that have been realised by seven programmers working at different stages of the project.
-In 2003, the version 5 has started to use images from Google search but it was broken in 2015.
-The current version 5b was updated in 2017 and this is the version that has officially utilized Google Image Search API according to the specification.
+[^nag]: Since 1997, there are five different versions of *nag* that have been realised by seven programmers at various stages of the project.
+In 2003, Version 5 started using images from Google search, but this became broken in 2015.
+The current version, 5b was updated in 2017, and this is the version that officially utilized Google Image Search API according to the specification.
 See http://net.art-generator.com/.

 [^pixel]: See the reference guide of `loadPixels()`, https://p5js.org/reference/#/p5/loadPixels.